 The object moves in a circle of constant radius.
 The centripetal force is always directed toward the center.
 In this case, the force and the displacement vectors are at right angles.
 Therefore, the work done by the centripetal force is zero.

 Difference Between Centripetal and Centrifugal Force

 There are some differences between the centripetal and the centrifugal force.
 The centripetal force is directed towards the center of curvature of the curved path.
 In contrast, the centrifugal force is directed away from the center.
-To an observer in an inertial frame of reference, the centripetal force is real, whereas the centrifugal force is virtual.
+The centripetal force is real to an observer in an inertial frame of reference, whereas the centrifugal force is virtual.
 Also known as pseudo force, the centrifugal force is observed by an observer in the non-inertial frame, i.e., the stationary frame.

 Centripetal Force vs. Centrifugal Force